-Initial appointment for Tripartite faculty is normally at the rank of Assistant Professor; successful candidates will meet the criteria detailed below.
-Faculty requesting transfer of rank or tenure awarded from other institutions at the time of initial appointment to TRU must meet the criteria detailed in the relevant sections below.
+D. Appointment, Tenure and Promotion Criteria for Tripartite Faculty requesting transfer of rank or tenure awarded from other institutions at the time of initial appointment to TRU must meet the criteria detailed in the relevant sections below.
 In keeping with these criteria, a review for the purposes of transferring rank or tenure will be based upon the candidate's CV, such other materials as they choose to provide in the form of a Tenure Dossier, and such other materials as may be requested by the review committee.